 To get the best throughput, you may also need to set 'OMP_NUM_THREADS' environment variable:

-To use multithreading inference feature, we have to disable GC to close the NDArray by
+If you use multithreading inference feature with DJL 0.8.0 and earlier version, we have to disable GC to close the NDArray by

 # If you are using DJL 0.5.0 -Dai.djl.pytorch.disable_close_resource_on_finalize=true # If you are using DJL 0.6.0 -Dai.djl.disable_close_resource_on_finalize=true